Curriculum and Degree Requirements

 This course covers the basic concepts and techniques of operations and inventory management.
 The foundation of the course is a system of manufacturing laws collectively known as factory physics.
 These laws relate in a consistent manner various measures of operational performance such as throughput, cycle time, work-in-process, customer service, variability, and quality, and provide a framework for evaluating and improving operations.

-Supply Chain Analytics - TO 618
+Applied Business Analytics - TO 618

 This course introduces students to decision support models that are most frequently used in logistics and supply chain applications.
 Specific topics include: